Immigration Consequences of Drug Offenses

 - State Drug Convicting that Federal Law Punishes as a Felony

 - Possession with Intent to Sell or Deliver a Controlled Substance

 - Sale or Distribution of a Controlled Substance

 - Distribution of a Controlled Substance

 Defenses to Drug Deportability

-It is the job of a Michigan criminal defense lawyer to attempt to help a client avoid a conviction and the immigration consequences of a drug offense.
-There are a multitude of possible defense, but some of them are as follows:
+A Michigan criminal defense lawyer’s job is to attempt to help a client avoid a conviction and the immigration consequences of a drug offense.
+There are a multitude of possible defenses, but some of them are as follows:

 - Avoid the conviction!